This information will help you maintain your nutrition after your bowel surgery.

 Your doctor or dietitian will discuss this diet with you, if it is necessary.

 After your surgery, you may find that fiber, particularly insoluble fiber, is hard to digest.
 Insoluble fiber is found mainly in whole-grain and bran products.
-It cannot be broken down by the body and increases the bulk of stool (feces).
+It can't be broken down by the body and increases the bulk of stool (feces).

 Soluble fiber is usually tolerated better because it helps slow digestion.
 Foods with soluble fiber include oatmeal, oat bran, barley, soy, legumes (i.e., chickpeas, lima beans, kidney beans, and lentils), nut butters, fruit and fruit pectin, and psyllium (fiber supplement).
 Check with your doctor before taking any fiber supplements.